University of Lynchburg students and faculty are always achieving great things in academics, service and athletics. Here’s what they’ve done lately.

 - Criminology professor Kimberly McCabe gets her name in print often as she writes about complex issues related to crime and punishment.
 In 2016, she and fellow criminology professor Dan Murphy — a former police officer — published a book about modern child abuse issues.

 - Nursing professor Stephanie Ferguson served on a committee that helped recommend global public health strategies for the United States.

 - Siobhan Byrns, an art professor and an expert in historic photography techniques, has won acclaim for her cyanotype series “What the Water Took From Us,” inspired by the Syrian refugee crisis.

-- President Kenneth Garren recently received the Roanoke College Medal for outstanding contributions to the college and professional accomplishments.
+- President Kenneth Garren received the Roanoke College Medal for outstanding contributions to the college and professional accomplishments.
 He also received one of Lynchburg’s Mayor’s Awards of Excellence.

 - A book by Laura Marello, professor of English, was shortlisted for the 2016 Saroyan International Prize for Writing.

 - Track and field athletes flourish under the leadership of coach Jim Sprecher.
 Evan Truman ’17 is one of the top long jump athletes in the nation, and Natalie Deacon ’17 became a national frontrunner in two track events in her first season on the team.